 Keep in mind – you don't have to do everything through the one financial institution – many businesses split their banking between two or more financial institutions for more control.

 Use the following process to review accounts and facilities:

-In your letter, you should ask your banks to make sure they detail all your facilities, including:
+In the letter, ask your banks to make sure they detail all your facilities, including:

 - credit or purchasing cards

 - merchant, trade and lease facilities

 - any information on loans that you have – such as loan-break fees and early termination fees.

 3. Select your top three preferences